Ali-Mostaghimi/InstagramMVVM/README.md

 # instagramMVVM
-This is a project like instagram for learning new technologies in android.
+This is a project like instagram for practicing new technologies in android.

 * This project is under the development